-On February 5, 2015, the Centers for Medicare and Medicaid Services (Medicare) issued its final decision about coverage of low-dose CT (LDCT) lung cancer screening.
+On February 10, 2022, the Centers for Medicare and Medicaid Services (Medicare) updated their coverage determination of low-dose CT (LDCT) lung cancer screening.
 Coverage began immediately.
+This policy has significantly expanded who can access lung cancer screening with Medicare.

 Below are some of the frequently asked questions about Medicare coverage for lung cancer screening:

-Medicare has decided that there is sufficient evidence to cover annual low-dose CT lung cancer screening coverage among Medicare beneficiaries considered high risk.
+Medicare has decided that there is sufficient evidence to cover annual low-dose CT lung cancer screening coverage among Medicare beneficiaries who fit the following criteria:

 - No current signs or symptoms of lung cancer